tehreemAsif63/Intelligent-transportation/README.md

 This system is complex when it comes to the traffic lights and the driving assistance system, by making minor changes, it could affect the outcome of the whole idea.
 As of now, there is no license to this project.

 ## Project status
-The project is continuous and it is in development.
-All developers are working efficiently and constantly to improve and release the system.
+- The project has reached its completion, with all developers working diligently and efficiently to deliver the system.